C/1911 S3 (Beljawsky)

-Comet Beljawsky, formally designated as C/1911 S3, is a comet discovered by the Russian astronomer Sergei Ivanovich Beljawsky on 29 September 1911 and shortly thereafter, it was seen independently by four or five other observers in the United States and probably by others throughout the world.
+Comet Beljawsky, formally designated as C/1911 S3, is a non-periodic comet discovered by the Russian astronomer Sergei Ivanovich Beljawsky on 29 September 1911 and shortly thereafter, it was seen independently by four or five other observers in the United States and probably by others throughout the world.

 Observational history

 At the time it was discovered, the comet was near to the Sun which made observations difficult.
 However, several days after discovery it was a naked-eye object for a few days in the morning sky and later, after perihelion, as an evening object.
 It faded rapidly, becoming visible only in telescopes and was last seen on 17 February 1912.
 The comet sported a tail 8 to 10 degrees in length.
 In mid-October, the comet was visible in the evening sky together with another bright comet, C/1911 O1 (Brooks).

 Comet Beljawsky is a non-periodic comet noteworthy for having a hyperbolic trajectory and so it is not expected to return to the inner Solar System.